KhalidLab/deepdrive_we-BEDE/README.md

 pip install -e . --no-deps
 conda install conda-forge::pyyaml -y pip install colmena proxystore parsl typer mdtraj mdanalysis scikit-learn mdlearn natsort matplotlib pydantic
-# "ERROR: pip's dependency resolver does not currently take into account all the packages that are installed.
-This behaviour is the source of the following dependency conflicts."
+# you might see a "ERROR: pip's dependency resolver does not currently take into account all the packages that are installed..."
-# Can be ignored.
+# This can likely be ignored, and we advise running the example and only if this does not work, try reinstalling DDMD with "pip install -e ." i.e. defined dependency versions.
 ```

 ## 2. Running the NTL9 Example